jonbrennecke/iff/README.md

 #MBot

 MBot is a package manager for Matlab/Octave.
-It's a work-in-progress currently, but nearing completion.
+It's a work-in-progress currently.

 MBot is written in [Node.js](http://nodejs.org/) and requires both Node and (Node's own package manager) [NPM](https://www.npmjs.org/) to run.
 It also depends on the [git](https://help.github.com/articles/set-up-git) executable to install packages.